cg-dot/oai-reverse-proxy/docs/huggingface.md

 ## Customizing the server

-The server will be started with some default configuration, but you can override it by adding a `.env` file to your space.
+The server will be started with some default configuration, but you can override it by adding a `.env` file to your Space.
 You can use Huggingface's web editor to create a new `.env` file alongside your Dockerfile.
 Huggingface will restart your server automatically when you save the file.

 Here are some example settings:
 ```shell